-Examine basic principles that allow accurate interpretation of scientific data, with an emphasis on neuroscience data.
+Examine basic principles that allow accurate interpretation and depiction of scientific data, with an emphasis on notions of behavioral economics, probability and statistics, and experimental design.
 Three lecture hours a week for one semester.
 Neuroscience 337 (Topic 5) and 367S may not both be counted.
-Prerequisite: Neuroscience 335 with a grade of at least C-.
+Prerequisite: Neuroscience 340 with a grade of at least